Over 280 sickened on Princess cruise ship from Galveston, CDC says - NewsBreak

 GALVESTON, Texas (KIAH) — A cruise ship docked in Galveston is under investigation after over 280 people were sickened on a recent voyage, the Centers for Disease Control and Prevention said.
-4 East Texas former game room owners sentenced to fine after pleading guilty to lesser gambling charge
+RELATED: Over 280 sickened on Princess cruise ship; company points to ‘likely’ cause

 The Ruby Princess, part of the Princess Cruises lines, reported 284 people, including 34 crew members, becoming ill on their voyage on Feb.
 26 to March 5, the CDC reported.
 There were a total of 2,881 on board the ship, including 1,159 crew members.